Colin-Tran/arduinoMIDIcontrollerDE/README.md

 from the 'Mini Untztrument' a guide with which I modeled my MIDI Controller after.
 Some of the parts within the list included:

-1 4x4 Adafruit Trellis Monochrome Driver - PCB For Project 1 Silicone Elastomer 4x4 button keypad - For Button Functionality 1 Arduino Leonardo - To input code
+1 4x4 Adafruit Trellis Monochrome Driver - PCB For Project

+1 Silicone Elastomer 4x4 button keypad - For Button Functionality

+1 Arduino Leonardo - To input code

 4 10k Potentiometers - Functionality for Dials

-16x 3mm LEDs - Decoration and Testin
+16x 3mm LEDs - Decoration and Testing

 Premium Male Jumper Wires - Connection

 14 #6-32 1/2' Flat Phillip Screws - To Put together Housing

 Now that I had my parts I was almost ready to being the manufacturing process.

 ### CAD